 What is the difference between an RHCSA and an RHCE?

 An IT professional who becomes a Red Hat® Certified System Administrator (RHCSA®) is able to perform the core system administration skills required in Red Hat® Enterprise Linux® environments.
 The credential is earned after successfully passing the Red Hat Certified System Administrator (RHCSA) exam (EX200).

 A Red Hat® Certified Engineer (RHCE®) is an RHCSA who is ready to automate Red Hat Enterprise Linux tasks, integrate Red Hat emerging technologies, and apply automation for efficiency and innovation.
 To learn more about how the credential is changing to match new needs and fill skills gaps, check out our frequently asked questions about the RHCE program.

 What are the various formats I can use to train with Red Hat?

 Depending on the course or certification, we offer a number of learning styles for you.
-We conduct classroom, virtual, and on-site training, along with video classroom and online learning formats.
+We conduct classroom, virtual, and on-site training, along with the self-paced training format.
 Learn more about all the ways to train that Red Hat offers.

 What is the difference between classroom and individual exam sessions?

 Individual exam sessions are a convenient alternative to Red Hat’s open enrollment exams that are delivered in classrooms.
-A professional proctor observes an examinee remotely as an exam is taken on a secured system in a testing center.
+A professional proctor observes an examinee remotely as an exam is taken on a secured system in a testing center or remotely.

 Classroom exams are monitored by a proctor and taken on preconfigured hardware at one of our testing facilities.
 You can also find out more about our ways to test as you choose the right method for you.